tickelton/pointilist/README.md

 # pointilist
 **NOTE: Currently this README only acts as a mission statement for what pointilist is supposed to become but does not describe the current state of the project.**

-**pointilist** will be a standalone tool that allows you to either draw on your github contribution calender, or just have it filled automatically with random data.
+**pointilist** will be a standalone tool that allows you to either draw on your github contribution calendar, or just have it filled automatically with random data.

 There are already several tools that do this in one form or another, e.g.: